- Jiao gu lan (Arrow-Shaped Tinospora Root)

 Packaging: 100g of herbal powdered product (100% natural, without any synthetic or binding agents).

 Dosage and preparation: The recommended daily dose of the beverage is 4 grams, i.e. 4 measuring cups once a day.
 Children under 12 years use a half dose.
 The powder is poured and mixed with approx. 200ml of hot water.
 You can then drink it as a warm tea.

 It has no toxic effects and can be used for a long period of time without the risk of overdose.
 The drink should not be used during pregnancy.

-Each batch of herbs in our products is tested in the accredited laboratory for medicines Phytax in Schlieren, Switzerland, to identify herbs, but also heavy metals (mercury, cadmium, lead, arsenic, and copper), bacteria (E. coli, Salmonella, total number of bacteria), mould, yeasts and aflatoxins.
-Our company TCM Herbs is the only supplier in the Czech Republic to test each batch of herbs for all herbal tables, among others for 511 types of pesticides (4 groups) because pesticides today become a worldwide problem, especially in products from the so-called Third World.
-Customers, in the belief that they use herbal preparations, are often, by contrast, “contaminated” with other undesirable “chemicals”.
+Each batch of our herbal products is tested in the accredited Phytax laboratory for medicines in Schlieren (Switzerland).
+This testing identifies herbs, but also heavy metals (mercury, cadmium, lead, arsenic, and copper), bacteria (E. coli, salmonella, total number of bacteria), mould, yeasts and aflatoxins.
+TCM Herbs is the only supplier in Europe that tests each batch of herbs for all its herbal tablets.
+Among other things, the herbal products are tested for 511 types of pesticides (4 groups).
+This is because pesticides have become a worldwide problem, especially in products from the so-called third world.
+Customers buy herbal products in the belief that they are completely natural, but often these products are “contaminated” with other undesirable “chemicals”.

-The above implies that herbal tablets and drinks of TCM Herbs are, in terms of quantity (concentration of herbs in the mixture is 5 times higher, i.e. that 1 g of a herbal tablet equals 5 g of raw herbs) and quality (absolutely unprecedented testing of each batch), among the best products we can imagine and enjoy in the area of today’s Chinese medicine and natural medicine at all!
+The above information implies that herbal tablets and drinks of TCM Herbs are, in terms of quantity (concentration of herbs in the mixture is 5 times higher, i.e. 1 g of a herbal tablet equals 5 g of raw herbs) and quality (unprecedented testing of each batch), among the best products we can imagine and enjoy in terms of today’s natural medicines.